 For motor vehicles acquired or manufactured on or after 1 March 2015, the determined value is the retail market value excluding finance charges.
-For the 2016 year of assessment, the determined value is as follows for vehicles acquired on or after 1 March 2015:
+For the 2017 year of assessment, the determined value is as follows:

-- The price of acquisition paid by the employer, including VAT. - For motor vehicle manufacturers/importers: - New/demonstration motor vehicle: Dealer billing price, excluding VAT minus 10%. - Pre-owned motor vehicle: Cost, excluding finance charges and VAT.
-If there is no cost, then use the market value.
-In both cases the cost of repairs incurred (including VAT) must be added. - Motor vehicle dealers or motor vehicle rental companies: Dealer billing price, excluding VAT.
+- The price of acquisition paid by the employer, including VAT. - For motor vehicle manufacturers/importers: - New/demo vehicle: Dealer billing price, excluding VAT minus 5%. - Pre-owned vehicle: Cost, excluding finance charges and VAT. - If there is no cost, then use the market value.
+In both cases the cost of repairs incurred (including VAT) must be added. - Motor vehicle dealers or rental companies: Dealer billing price, excluding VAT.
 (Please note no discount may be claimed).